 Rob qualified as a Chartered Accountant with Arthur Young in Manchester before moving to the Vickers Shipbuilding Group early in his career where he became Finance Director and was involved with the programmes for the Trident, Trafalgar and Upholder classes of submarine.

 Robert Sinclair, Chief Executive Officer, London City Airport

-Robert Sinclair joined London City Airport as Chief Executive Officer (CEO) on 30th October 2017, bringing a broad range of airport management and general business experience with him to the role.
+Robert Sinclair joined London City Airport as Chief Executive Officer in October 2017, bringing a broad range of airport management and general business experience with him to the role.